Mid Mountains Legal Blog

 Applying for probate with a copy of the Will

-An executor of a deceased estate needs an original Will to apply for a Grant of Probate, but if they cannot locate the original Will they may have to resort to a copy.
-In those circumstances, the Supreme Court may or may not allow a grant of probate based on an application using a copy.
-Applying for probate with a copy of a Will is a complex process, requiring the assistance of an experienced solicitor.
+Applying for probate with a copy of a Will is a complex process.
 The executor has to convince the court that the absence of the original does not mean that the testator deliberately destroyed the Will in an act of revocation.
 The executor has to answer questions about the creation and storage of the original Will, how thoroughly they searched for the original, and the grounds for their belief that the testator did not destroy the Will.

-Who can obtain a copy of a Will before Probate?
+Who can obtain a copy of a Will before probate?

-How to obtain a copy of a Will before Probate
+How to obtain a copy of a Will before probate

 If you are a person eligible to view the Will, the problem may be tracking down a copy.
 We recommend that you approach the executor or administrator first, as they are most likely to have possession of the Will and are obligated to pass over a copy to eligible persons.
 If you do not know who the executor is, you may be able to find out their contact details by monitoring local newspapers for a death notice or online probate notices.
 If that approach is unsuccessful, you should contact the testator’s solicitor or the Probate Registry of the NSW Supreme Court.